-We’re consumed with the need to stay plugged in.
-It’s an addiction that remains to be named.
-We limit ourselves to view life through the middle man of the television, laptop or phone screen.
+Are you consumed with the need to stay plugged in?
+Do you limit yourself to view life through the middle man of the television, laptop or phone screen?

-We need to look up and become well-rounded again, look at life through the original orbs that are our eyes.
+We need to look up and become well-rounded again, look at life through the original ‘screens’ that are our eyes.

 We’ve become squares in a hemispheric world.